Substra/substra/references/sdk.md

 **Returns:**

- - `models.Algo`: the returned object is described in the [models.Algo](sdk_models.md#Algo) model ``Filters allowed keys:``
+ - `models.Algo`: the returned object is described in the [models.Algo](sdk_models.md#Algo) model

-    key (List[str]): list algo with given keys.

-    name (str): list algo with name partially matching given string.
-Remote only.

-    owner (List[str]): list algo with given owners.

-    metadata (dict)
-        {
-            "key": str # the key of the metadata to filter on "type": "is", "contains" or "exists" # the type of query that will be used "value": str # the value that the key must be (if type is "is") or contain (if type if "contains") }: list algo matching provided conditions in metadata.

-    permissions (List[str]): list algo which can be used by any of the listed nodes.
-Remote only. compute_plan_key (str): list algo that are in the given compute plan.
-Remote only. dataset_key (str): list algo linked or using this dataset.
-Remote only. data_sample_key (List[str]): list algo linked or that used this data sample(s).
-Remote only.
 ## list_composite_traintuple
 ```text
 list_composite_traintuple(self, filters: dict = None, order_by: str = 'creation_date', ascending: bool = False) -> List[substra.sdk.models.CompositeTraintuple]